mattermost/docs/source/manage/command-line-tools.rst

 .. note::

-   In Mattermost v6.0, this command has been replaced with the mmctl command `mmctl user activate </manage/mmctl-command-line-tool.html#mmctl-user-activate>`__.
+   From Mattermost v6.0, this command has been replaced with the mmctl command `mmctl user activate </manage/mmctl-command-line-tool.html#mmctl-user-activate>`__.

 Description
     Activate users that have been deactivated.
 If activating multiple users, use a space-separated list.